-What if the deaths from the annual flu are just a guess?
+What If the Deaths from the Annual Flu Are Just a Guess?

 We don’t even know how many people die each year from the regular flu.

-For the 2018-2019 season, the Centers for Disease Control and Prevention Center for Disease Control estimates 35 million people had the regular flu and about 34,000 died from the regular flu.
+For the 2018-2019 season, the Centers for Disease Control and Prevention estimates 35 million people had the regular flu and about 34,000 died from the regular flu.

 The CDC guess of 35 million for the normal flu is what is called a SWAG – a Scientific Wild Guess.
 The CDC doesn’t actually know how many people get the flu.
 The flu is not a reportable illness for a national database.
 Many of us have the flu and never even go to a doctor.
 The CDC’s claim of 35 million people getting the flu is just a guesstimate.